-- Due to the volume of submissions, we ask that you submit no more than once per reading period.
+- Due to the volume of submissions, we ask that you submit no more than one piece per genre at a time.

 - Contributors receive two free copies of the issue in which their work appears.
 Individual rights revert to authors upon publication.

 Please submit short stories, flash fiction, novel excerpts, and other experiments.
 Word limit: 7,000.

 Please submit creative nonfiction, lyric essays, memoirs, hybrid works, and interviews.
 Word limit: 7,000.